dhellmann/pymotw-3/source/threading/index.rst

 .. module:: threading
     :synopsis: Manage concurrent operations

-The :mod:`threading` module provides APIs for managing several threads of execution, which allows a program to run multiple operations concurrently in the same process space.
+The ``threading`` module provides APIs for managing several threads of execution, which allows a program to run multiple operations concurrently in the same process space.